xivanalysis/xivanalysis/README.md

 This function marks a string for automatic i18n id extraction.
 You should wrap any i18n ids with this that aren't being directly supplied to a `<Trans />` or `<Plural />`

+If for nothing else, `i18nMark(id)` should be used for setting an `i18n_id` for custom modules to ensure their titles can be localized.

 #### `<Trans id="" />`